Robotic-Decision-Making-Lab/ardusub_driver/thruster_hardware/README.md

 using MAVROS.

 > [!IMPORTANT]
-> Controllers that use the thruster hardware interface should be launched *after* MAVROS has fully loaded.
+> Controllers that use the thruster hardware interface should be launched
+> *after* MAVROS has fully loaded the `param` plugin.

 > [!CAUTION]
 > Please exercise caution when using PWM passthrough.
 This mode disables all